3lvia/designsystem/tabs-qa/README.md

 tabs when the content is at the same level of the hierarchy and are related.
 It should always be one tab selected by default.

+Tabs are built up as radio-buttons to inherit the same behavior and keyboard-accessibility.
+We have chosen not to make tabs anchors as there can be different use-cases where tabs are not rerouting.

 ### Number of tabs

 Tabs with more than 6 options should be avoided and never fewer than 2 tabs.